Ryan Estabrooks's Posts

 Just saw it on blu-ray, thought it was great. love the lighting in it

-QUENTIN'S NEW FILM about 4 years ago
+QUENTIN'S NEW FILM over 4 years ago

 Tarentino is definitely not the most hated on director.
 Just because a handful of people at the Auteurs doesn’t care for him doesn’t mean that the genral public is against him.
 On the contrary, I’ve never really met a person who said that they don’t like Tarentino.
 Anyways, I’m looking forward to this movie especially after hearing about it for so many years when he was writing it.
 Brad Pitt and co kicking some nazi ass, sounds cool to me

-Le Samourai about 4 years ago
+Le Samourai over 4 years ago

 Hands down my favorite Criterion film.
 This movie made me fall in love with French crime movies and instantly I had to learn more about Melville and got the rest of his stuff that has been released on Criterion so far.
 I love the fact that there is such a coolness to it and that even though they’re killers and gangsters they are very gentlemanly.
 I think the writing still holds up today, I thought the police procedure scenes were incredibly interesting as well, its hard to take scenes like that and keep the viewer glued.
 Top all of that off with the amazing soundtrack, man that main theme is menacing!
 When I’m introducing new people to the Criterion collection I usually pull this one out first.
 Did anyone else like this movie the first time they saw it as much as me?

 LET'S TALK ABOUT BRANDO over 4 years ago

 I think he’s a great actor, maybe not the best, but watching “Hearts of Darkness” was great because you get to see him behind the scenese working out his character and making up some of his lines.
 It helps to show him as he truly is instead of reading about him somewhere.